Angélique Kidjo: 2000 - 2005

+2006 - 2009

 In 2007, she toured North America extensively with Josh Groban's "Awake" show.

 On July 7, 2007, Kidjo performed at the South African leg of Live Earth.

-Annie Lennox has joined forces with Kidjo and 22 other female artists to raise awareness of the transmission of HIV to unborn children in Africa.

-Kidjo was also a judge for the seventh annual Independent Music Awards to support independent artists' careers.

 Kidjo performed at the 75th Birthday Celebration of Quincy Jones at the Montreux Jazz Festival in July 2008.

 She made her Carnegie Hall debut in New York on November 1, 2008.

 Her Royal Albert Hall debut in London was on November 26, 2008, along with Hugh Masekela for the "African Stars" concert benefitting VSO.

-She appears on the "Price of Silence" video produced by Amnesty International to celebrate the 60 years of the Declaration of Human Rights.

 Along with Joan Baez, Michael Franti and Jackson Browne, she performed at the Peace Ball for Barack Obama's inauguration in Washington, DC, on January 20, 2009.

 Kidjo made her Sydney Opera House debut in Australia on April 12, 2009.

 Kidjo appeared in the theatrical performance of Storie fantastiche dal delta del Niger by Raffaele Curi for the Alda Fendi Experimenti Foundation in Rome in April 2009.

 The same month, Kidjo performed at Africa Day in The Hague, Netherlands, showing her commitment to poverty reduction and supporting the work of the Evert Vermeer Foundation and SNV Netherlands Development Organisation.
 Kidjo commented, "In the fight against poverty you need organisations like SNV and the Evert Vermeer Foundation.
 SNV with expertise on the ground and EVF convincing politicians to do more on sustainable development."
 In July 2009, Kidjo became a member of the SNV Netherlands Development Organisation International Advisory Board.